Suggestion: Watch the 10 minutes video tutorial before reading this article

 This is mandatory before you can even clear the customs and sell the products to local consumers.

-In this article I explain about GB standards, what these are, why you need to comply with them and more.
+In this article, I explain GB standards, what these are, why you need to comply with them, and more.

 What are GB Standards?

 GB is an abbreviation of Guobiao (国标) which translates to ‘National Standards’ in Chinese.

 The standards are used for all kinds of products and most of them have derived from the ISO standards we use in the West.